Veyseng/AOD-calculator/README.md

 # AOD-calculator
-AOD calculator to measure the loss and the efficiency
+Calculator to measure the loss of efficiency and revenue Calculator to measure the number of solar panels